ircam-ismm/rta-lib/README.md

 In the `include` folder, `rta.h` includes a configuration header file to eventually override its default definitions.
-This file must be created by users of the library, and named **`rta_configuration.h`**.
+This file must be created by users of the library, and named `rta_configuration.h`.
 The files `rta_configuration_basic.h` and `rta_configuration_console.h` located
-in the `include` folder are examples of what it should look like.
+in the `include` folder are examples of what it could look like.

 #### license